Django0033/freecodecamp/responsive-web-design/applied-visual-design/adjust-the-hover-state-of-an-anchor-tag.md

 # Adjust the Hover State of an Anchor Tag

-This challenge will touch on the usege of pseudo-classes.
-A pseudo-class is a keyword that can be added to selectors, in order to select a specific state of the element.
+This challenge will touch on the usage of pseudo-classes.
+A pseudo-class is a keyword that can be added to selectors, to select a specific state of the element.

 For example, the styling of an anchor tag can be changed for its hover state using the `:hover` pseudo-class selector.
 Here's the CSS to change the `color` of the anchor tag to red during its hover state: